 Windows + G

 This key is not very useful for most users.
-The Windows + G hotkey brings up the game bar which helps you record your screen.
-The screen recording feature is not supported on machines with on-board or low end graphics card.
+The Windows + G hotkey brings up the game bar, which helps you record your screen.
+The screen recording feature is not supported on machines with on-board or low-end graphics cards.

 Windows + I

-If you have used Windows 8/8.1, you probably have used Windows + I keyboard shortcut to quickly open the Settings pane.
-In Windows 10, instead of Settings pane (not available), Windows + I launches the Settings app.
-If you don’t know, the Settings app is the new Control Panel in Windows 10, and includes many settings are not available in the classic Control Panel.
+If you have used Windows 8/8.1, you probably have used Windows + I keyboard shortcut to open the Settings pane quickly.
+In Windows 10, instead of the Settings pane (not available), Windows + I launch the Settings app.
+If you don’t know, the Settings app is the new Control Panel in Windows 10 and includes many settings that are not available in the classic Control Panel.

 Windows + Ctrl + D

-Windows + Ctrl + D allows you quickly create new virtual desktops in Windows 10.
+Windows + Ctrl + D allows you to create new virtual desktops in Windows 10 quickly.